Heli-Parekh-14/Module3/Namespace&Library/readMe.txt

-Adding reference of a namespace and a class(.NET) library in a console app.
+Adding reference of a namespace and a class(.NET) library in a console app [consoleapp1].